univalence/zio-spark/README.md

    Spark-ZIO allows access to Spark using ZIO's environment.
 </p>

-:warning: The repository is currently under construction, a new version of zio-spark will be out soon !

 ## WHY ?

 There are 2 main reasons to use this kind of technique of library :